C. Boyden Gray

-Clayland Boyden Gray (born February 6, 1943) is an American lawyer and former diplomat who served as White House Counsel from 1989 to 1993 and as U.S. Ambassador to the European Union from 2006 to 2007.
-He is a founding partner of the Washington, D.C.-based law firm Boyden Gray & Associates LLP.
+Clayland Boyden Gray (February 6, 1943 – May 21, 2023) was an American lawyer and diplomat who served as White House Counsel from 1989 to 1993 and as U.S. Ambassador to the European Union from 2006 to 2007.
+He was a founding partner of the Washington, D.C.–based law firm Boyden Gray & Associates LLP.

 Early life and education

-Gray was born in 1943 in Winston-Salem, North Carolina.
+Gray was born in Winston-Salem, North Carolina, on February 6, 1943.
 His father, Gordon Gray, was a lawyer who served as U.S. National Security Advisor under President Dwight D. Eisenhower.
 Gray's grandfather, Bowman Gray Sr., was the president of the R.J.
 Reynolds Tobacco Company.

 Gray attended Fay School and St. Mark's School in Southborough, Massachusetts.
 He graduated magna cum laude from Harvard University in 1964, where he wrote for The Harvard Crimson.
 He also served as a sergeant in the United States Marine Corps Reserve from 1965 to 1970.

 Gray then attended the University of North Carolina School of Law, where he served as editor-in-chief of the North Carolina Law Review and graduated with high honors in 1968.

 Career

 After graduation, Gray clerked for Supreme Court Chief Justice Earl Warren.
-In 1968 he joined the firm of Wilmer Cutler & Pickering (now Wilmer Cutler Pickering Hale and Dorr), and became a partner in 1976.
+In 1968, he joined the firm of Wilmer Cutler & Pickering (now Wilmer Cutler Pickering Hale and Dorr), and became a partner in 1976.
+Once a Democrat, Gray switched to the Republican Party by the end of the 1970s, due to his opposition to Jimmy Carter's presidency.

 Gray took a leave of absence from the firm in 1981 to serve as legal counsel for Vice President George H. W. Bush.
 He also served as counsel to the Presidential Task Force on Regulatory Relief, chaired by Vice President Bush.
 Gray later served as Director of the Office of Transition Counsel for the Bush transition team, and as counsel to President Bush from 1989 to 1993.
 During this time, Gray became one of the main architects of the 1990 Clean Air Act Amendments that suggested market solutions for environmental problems.
+In 1993, Bush awarded him the Presidential Citizens Medal.

-He returned to Wilmer Cutler & Pickering in 1993, where his practice focused on a range of regulatory matters with an emphasis on environmental issues, including those relating to biotechnology, trade, clean air, and the management of risk.
+Gray returned to Wilmer Cutler & Pickering in 1993, where his practice focused on a range of regulatory matters with an emphasis on environmental issues, including those relating to biotechnology, trade, clean air, and the management of risk.
 He also served as chairman of the section of Administrative Law and Regulatory Practice of the American Bar Association.
 Gray also served as co-chairman with former Majority Leader Dick Armey of FreedomWorks.